 For those out of the loop, sales enablement is when you provide your sales reps with all the information they need.
 All the materials and tools.
 So that they’ll be successful at each stage of the buying process.
 They’ll also be able to answer any question their prospect throws at them, all while guiding them to the end goal (a sale!).
 When you fail at doing so, you’ll have sales enablement problems.

 This information can take the form of case studies, sales best practices, articles, etc. No matter what form the information takes, it needs to be easily digestible and transferable to every part of your sales department.

-With that said, don’t think that the key to major profits is as easy as giving your sales reps a couple articles on the internet.
-Sales enablement is really tricky and many organizations aren’t using it correctly in their day to day operations.
+With that said, don’t think that the key to major profits is as easy as giving your sales reps a couple of articles on the internet.
+Sales enablement is really tricky, and many organizations aren’t using it correctly in their day-to-day operations.

 To make sure that you’re successful in your efforts, we’ve put together a list of the 6 biggest sales enablement problems.
 All so you know what to watch out for along with the best practices that will get you to where you want to be.